-This is a guest post from the wonderful people over at Bandzoogle.
-We’ve been working with them as long as we can remember and are so excited to present this fabulous article on Musician’s Website Dos & Don’ts from Dave Cool and the rest of the Bandzoogle team.
+This is a guest post from our friends at Bandzoogle who are experts in Musician’s Websites.
+We’ve been working with them as long as we can remember and are so excited to present this fabulous article on Musician’s Website Dos & Don’ts.

 1. Do have a website